wildmichael/wildmichael.github.io/_posts/2020-04-12-software-engineering-practices-part1.md

 little value.

-So, this article will first introduce the processes that I find to be useful and then proceed to explain the mechanics from the perspective of the programmer
+So, this article will first introduce the processes that I find to be useful and then in the follow-up article I will proceed to explain the mechanics from the perspective of the programmer

 ## Process